Home for Global Students

 Measuring the Hardest Majors in College?

-The difficulty of a major varies from person to person, and learning a difficult major does not mean that you can not make excellent achievements in the field.
+The difficulty of a major varies from person to person.
 What may seem like a hard major to others may seem simple to you.
 Therefore, there’s no objective criterion that can be used to measure.
 The following are the common factors in determining the most difficult majors.

 The lower the GPA, the more difficult the major is.
 With lower GPAs, STEM is usually seen as the hardest college major.
 Compared with the humanities and social sciences, STEM majors focus more on solid foundations and hard skills, like programming languages and lab techniques.
 If you do not master the basic knowledge of one layer, you can not further in-depth study.